VyperGroup/aero/README.md

 ## Directories

 - **altBackends** - Alternative backends rather than using a SW
-- **BareClientMixins** - Alternative Bare Clients.
+- **src/BareClientMixins** - Alternative Bare Clients.
 This code makes any of the code used in aero able to be ran inside of other proxies to prevent creating a properietary ecosystem on accident.
 See [BareClientMixins](x) for more info.
+- **src/BareClientsMixins/middleware** - The middleware code
 - **src** - Aero's _actual_ code
 - **src/this** - The SW code (aero's base).
 Alternative backends are found in _backend_.
 - **src/sandbox** - Code that is injected into the site.
 This consists of [API interceptors](x).
 This will transition to becoming the aero sandboxing library to become proxy independent.
 This is why the name was recently changed from browser to sandbox.